joetoth/guavanator/README.md

 			Person that = (Person) obj;

-			return Objects.equals(this.firstName, that.firstName)
+			return Objects.equal(this.firstName, that.firstName)
-					.equals(this.lastName, that.lastName)
+					&& Objects.equal(this.lastName, that.lastName)
-					.equals(this.age, that.age)
+					&& Objects.equal(this.age, that.age)
-					.equals(this.siblingNames, that.siblingNames)
+					&& Objects.equal(this.siblingNames, that.siblingNames)
-					.equals(this.parentNames, that.parentNames);
+					&& Objects.equal(this.parentNames, that.parentNames);
 		}

 		@Override